LasithaPrabodha/lasithaprabodha/README.md

 I design and develop engaging web, mobile, and API experiences with Angular, React Native, ASP.NET Core and more.

-Currently I'm studying for AZ-204
+Currently I'm practising for AZ-204.

 In the past, I have used these technologies and tools to develop solutions.